bob123456678/TrainControl/Readme.md

     - Points and edges are now sorted alphabetically in generated autonomy JSON
     - 0 train lengths will be excluded from generated autonomy JSON
     - Added right-click option to rename graph nodes
+    - Added right-click option to change a station node to a terminus station
     - Fixed bug where terminus station status was not exported in generated autonomy JSON

 * v1.8.10 [7/17/23]